astorDev/nist/enums/openapi/article/index.md

 }
 ```

+The request will fail with an exception with the following message:

 ```text
 The JSON value could not be converted to PizzaCheeseType
 ```

+This is also problematic if we use an enum on the client side - any new value added by the server will break our deserialization logic.
+Let's handle this in the next section.

 ## Making It Forward-Compatible: IStringEnum

+There's a pretty straightforward fix for the problem: use `string` instead of enum.
+We will most likely need a set of constants defined somewhere anyway.
+Let's see what that might look like by adding a `CrustType` to our `Pizza`:

+> Note that for the solution to work we should not convert (at least without `Try` pattern) the value to an enum value.
+Otherwise we will just be moving the problem to another place.

 ```csharp
 public class CrustTypes